 Charging.
-Charge your MacBook Pro only with the included 61W Power Adapter and USB-C Charge Cable, or with a third-party power adapter and cable that are compatible with USB-C and compliant with applicable international and regional regulations and safety standards, including IEC 60950-1.
+Charge your MacBook Pro only with the included 61W Power Adapter or 96W Power Adapter and USB-C Charge Cable, or with a third-party power adapter and cable that are compatible with USB-C and compliant with applicable international and regional regulations and safety standards.
 Other power adapters might not meet applicable safety standards, and charging with such power adapters could pose a risk of death or injury.

 Prolonged heat exposure.
-Your MacBook Pro and its 61W Power Adapter may become very warm during normal use.
-The MacBook Pro and its 61W Power Adapter comply with applicable surface temperature standards and limits defined by the International Standard for Safety of Information Technology Equipment (IEC 60950-1).
+Your MacBook Pro and its 61W Power Adapter or 96W Power Adapter may become very warm during normal use.
+The MacBook Pro and its 61W Power Adapter or 96W Power Adapter comply with required surface temperature limits defined by applicable country regulations and international and regional safety standards.
 However, even within these limits, sustained contact with warm surfaces for long periods of time may cause discomfort or injury.

-61W Power Adapter.
-To operate the 61W Power Adapter safely and reduce the possibility of heat-related injury or damage, do one of the following:
+61W Power Adapter or 96W Power Adapter.
+To operate the 61W Power Adapter or 96W Power Adapter safely and reduce the possibility of heat-related injury or damage, do one of the following:

-Plug the 61W Power Adapter directly into a power outlet.
+Plug the 61W Power Adapter or 96W Power Adapter directly into a power outlet.

 If you’re using the Power Adapter Extension Cable, place the power adapter on a desk, table, or on the floor in a well-ventilated location.